A-Momin/bookstore/notes_ecommercev1.md

     ]
     ```

-6. Create a view for the app
+6. Create the viewes for the app

     ```python
     # basket/views.py